 Income Sources and Documentation

-Qualifying for a mortgage in retirement requires demonstrating sufficient income to service the debt, but retirement income sources look different from employment income and require more documentation to satisfy lender requirements.
+Qualifying for a mortgage in retirement requires showing enough income to service the debt.
+Retirement income looks different from employment income and needs more documentation to satisfy lender requirements.

-Lenders will typically consider Social Security income using your award letter or recent benefit statement.
+Lenders typically consider Social Security income using your award letter or recent benefit statement.
 Pension and annuity income is documented through distribution statements or the pension benefit letter.
-Distributions from retirement accounts can be used as qualifying income if you are already taking them regularly and can document a three-year continuation.
-Some lenders will also consider investment account assets under asset depletion methodology, where a portion of liquid assets is treated as a monthly income stream for qualification purposes even without an established distribution pattern.
+Distributions from retirement accounts can count as qualifying income if you are already taking them regularly and can document a three-year continuation.
+Some lenders also consider liquid assets under an asset depletion methodology, where a portion of your investment accounts is treated as a monthly income stream for qualification purposes, even without an established distribution pattern.

-The important practical point is to gather documentation of all income sources before beginning the mortgage application process.
-Lenders who specialize in retirement borrowers are generally more experienced with these documentation types than those who primarily serve working borrowers, and working with one can reduce the friction in the process significantly.
+The practical step is to gather documentation of all income sources before you start the mortgage application.
+Lenders who specialize in retirement borrowers are more familiar with these documentation types than those who serve mostly working borrowers, which is why coordinating with experienced mortgage services for retirees can reduce friction in the process.

 Asset Reserves

 Beyond income documentation, lenders for second home mortgages typically require evidence of substantial liquid reserves after closing.
-Requirements vary by lender and loan type, but it is common for lenders to require reserves sufficient to cover several months of mortgage payments on both properties, and some require considerably more.
+Requirements vary by lender and loan type, but it is common for lenders to require reserves that cover several months of mortgage payments on both properties.
+Some require considerably more.

-Maintaining strong liquid reserves is also simply good financial planning for a retiree with two properties, independent of lender requirements.
-A reserve that satisfies the lender but leaves you with no real cushion beyond that minimum is not adequate from a planning standpoint even if it clears the underwriting requirement.
+Strong liquid reserves are also good financial planning for any retiree with two properties, regardless of lender rules.
+A reserve that meets the lender minimum but leaves no real cushion beyond that is not adequate from a planning standpoint, even if it clears underwriting.

 Credit and Debt-to-Income Factors

 Second home mortgages generally require strong credit, typically a score of 680 or higher, with better terms available at higher scores.
-Debt-to-income ratios for second homes are scrutinized carefully.
+Debt-to-income ratios are scrutinized closely.
 Lenders calculate your total monthly debt obligations, including both property payments, any car loans, credit card minimums, and other recurring debts, as a percentage of your qualifying monthly income.

-In retirement, qualifying income may be lower in nominal terms than it was during working years even if your actual financial position is strong.
-If your documented income is modest relative to the payment, debt-to-income constraints can be a limiting factor even when the purchase is clearly affordable given your asset base.
-This is one reason the asset depletion approach to income documentation matters for retirees with large portfolios but lower monthly distributions.
+In retirement, qualifying income may look lower in nominal terms than during your working years, even if your overall financial position is strong.
+If your documented income is modest relative to the payment, debt-to-income limits can become a constraint even when the purchase is clearly affordable given your assets.
+This is one reason the asset depletion approach matters for retirees with large portfolios but lower monthly distributions.

 Planning Issues to Address Before You Sign